 - 49th temple worldwide.

 - Gordon B. Hinckley said that this temple was built to relieve the heavy demands placed on the Provo Utah Temple, which was operating far beyond its designed capacity.

 - At the groundbreaking ceremony, the location of the Madrid Spain Temple was announced.

 The site where the Mount Timpanogos Utah Temple was built used to be a Church welfare farm.source

 - The floor plan was adapted from the Bountiful, Utah temple plan.
-Other than the spires, the two temples are nearly identical. source
+Other than the spires, the two LDS temples in Utah are nearly identical. source

 - This temple features keystones, star stones, sun stones, moon stones, and earth stones.